Lead nurturing is a process of developing and maintaining relationships with potential customers.

 To make the most of it, you need to keep your sales and marketing teams aligned, provide value to your leads, and keep in touch with potential customers throughout different stages of their buyer journey.

-By building a robust lead nurturing process, you can make sure that you maximize the use of your CRM, increase conversion rates and build long-term relationships with customers and prospects
+By building a robust lead nurturing process, you can make sure that you are making the most of your prospect data and building long-term work relationships.

 Don't let all that customer data go to waste.
 Learn how to cross-sell and upsell effectively.